 Of these, we offer standard PVC and fleece-backed PVC.

-New PVC roof installation
+New PVC roof installation in Colorado

 To ensure you get the most out of your new PVC roof, and to make sure it lasts as long as possible, a proper installation is important.
 A poorly installed roof of any kind or quality level can allow water leaks, can blow away, tear, puncture, etc. Finding a good commercial roofing company that will install your new PVC roof properly is easy.
 Just ask who they get their membranes from, then ask that manufacturer if that roofing company is eligible to apply for a warranty.
 If they are, that means that roofing company knows how to install your new roof correctly.
 If that roofing company is not eligible to apply for a warranty from the roofing membrane manufacturer, find a different commercial roofing company.

 If you need a new restaurant roof in Colorado, a PVC roof installation is your only choice since it is the only flat roof product that's resistant to grease, animal fats, oils, and fire.
 (Did you know a PVC roof will self-extinguish once the source or fuel of the fire is gone?)
 That said, you have several PVC options, between colors, reinforced backing, ballast (weighted-down with rocks).